 Provides Hospital Allowance

 These insurance policies offer a fixed allowance per day up to a limited period during hospitalisation.
 For instance, personal accident insurance offered offers Rs.
-1000 hospital allowance every day up to 30 days.
+1000 hospital allowance every day for up to 30 days.

 Compensation for Total Disability